click hide image

 James Price Cleghorn took out a patent on food preservation in 1903 which may also have been based on his daughter's research.

-All attempts to contact people at the Asiatic Society Calcutta has failed - no bounce on the emails and not even a simple - sorry-I-cannot-help response.
+All attempts to contact people at the Asiatic Society Calcutta have failed - no bounce on the emails and not even a simple - sorry-I-cannot-help response.
 Incredible levels that "learned societies" have reached today!

 1 comment: